 Unfortunately, the property owner—a terse, no-nonsense Lutheran—removed it the following day.
 With all record of him gone, it was almost as if Mr. Daly had never existed.

 Tara Roeder teaches writing in New York City.
-Her work has appeared in venues including Monkeybicycle, The Journal of Compressed Creative Arts, and Haggard and Halloo.
+Her work has appeared in such venues as Monkeybicycle and The Journal of Compressed Creative Arts.

 Lead image: “everything” (via Flickr user David DeHetre)